Search Engine Dominance: The Key To Unlocking Your Business Growth

 - Organic Section (most relevant to answer customer questions).

-There are even fewer spaces on mobile, but it accounts for 70% of all searches.
+There are even fewer spaces on mobile, but it accounts for nearly 70% of all searches.

 So how do you get to hold a spot on page one?
 How do you occupy multiple spaces and maximize success?
 That’s where a digital marketing strategy focusing on search engine dominance comes into play.